 This comprehension is partially achieved by temporarily abandoning scientific thought, especially concerning modern chemistry, although as will be seen alchemy was the forerunner of chemistry.
 The reason for this abandonment is that the thought pattern of the alchemist was different.
 He only had access to knowledge of materials and minerals of his day; this was all he had to work out his formula, which at times seems ridiculous in the light of current scientific knowledge.
 In short, alchemists could only describe the workings of materials in the terms they knew.

 One indication between the thinking of alchemists and current scientific thought is that the alchemists searched for ideas of the past because they thought the “ancients” knew the secrets of their work and was able to perform it, and their effort was to understand their books; whereas,modern scientists take present knowledge and build unto it so in the future information and products will be discovered that have never been known before.It can be said; the alchemists looked backwards while the present scientists look foreword.
-Their backward stare did two things for the alchemists; it led them to the origins of the alchemical theory and to its inevitable failure.
+Their backward stare did two things for the alchemists; it led them to the origins of the alchemy theory and to its inevitable failure.

-centered in the temple of the god Ptah at Memphis.
+The origins of the alchemy theory stretched back to Greece, particularly to the time of Aristotle and his students, and other Greek writers of medicine.
+This is not surprising since the Greeks initiated theoretical science, and their conjectures were influential throughout the academic world.
+Although the alchemy theory originated with the Aristotelians there is evidence that alchemy was practiced in Egypt.
+The working with gold in Egypt was assigned to a priestly class centered in the temple of the god Ptah at Memphis.
 Ptah was the patron of smelters and goldsmiths, his temple was”goldsmithy,” and his priests were distinguished by such titles as “Great Wielder of the Hammer,” and “He who knows the Secret of the Goldsmiths.”
-As further evidence, the alchemist Zosimos of Panopolis, writing about 300 CE, said, “I have examined in detail a furnace in the ancient temple of Memphis…” and he indicated that it was similar to ones used by alchemists.
+As further evidence, the alchemist Zosimos of Panopolis, writing about 300 CE, said, “I have examined in detail a furnace in the ancient temple of Memphis and he indicated that it was similar to ones used by alchemists.
 Also there are writings on papyri of recipes for the preparation, or falsification, of silver, gold and other precious stones.

 However, the various terms, which the alchemists adopted from the Greeks, had different meanings than they presently do.
 For example, what became the alchemical process and practice was based on doctrines involving matter, form, and spirit, which possessed different meanings than their current ones.

 When speaking of matter, for example, it is currently held that there are different kinds of matter; sulphur and iron are different kinds of matter.But the Aristotelians held there was just one kind of matter only in different shapes; to them sulphur and iron was of the same kind of matter but only in different shapes.
 Currently when speaking of the shape or form of something the understanding it that its geometrical shape is being referred to; but for the Aristotelians there was just one kind of form; and, according to the Aristotelian theory matter changes shape through the transformation of the qualities of the elementswithin the matter.
 Then there is the term spirit which currently can mean either a volatile liquid, or a courageous attitude, or an incorporeal life; but in Grecian times the word spiritus or pneuma meant literally “breath,” and could be applied to a vapor, gas, disembodied spirit,or even to the Holy Ghost.
 The point is to comprehend the alchemical process one must understand the alchemist’s meaning of the terms he uses.

 The Aristotelian theory of the four elements of matter was based on a creation theory or myth.
 All matter was assumed to have come from prima materia, or prime, chaotic matter, which might only come into actual existence if impressed by “form.”The “form” rose out of the chaos of prime matter forming the four elements: fire, air, eater, and earth.
 Creation by the god was the result of blending these “simple bodies” together in the correct proportions to produce the infinite varieties of life.

 According to Aristotle, the four elements are distinguishable from one another by their “qualities.”
 The four primary qualities are fluid or moist, dry, hot, and cold.
 Each element possesses two of the primary qualities while the other two are contraries and cannot be combined.
 Therefore,the four possible of paired qualities are: hot and dry = fire; hot and fluid (or moist) = air; cold and fluid = water; cold and dry = earth.
 In each element one quality predominates over the other: in earth it is dryness; in water it is cold; in air, fluidity; in fire, heat.

 Transmutation supposedly was the obvious consequence of this theory: any element may be transformed into another through the quality which they have in common.
 Thus, fire can become air through the medium of heat just as air can become water through the medium of fluidity, and so on.
 Also two elements can become a third by deleting one quality from each: by deleting the dry and cold qualities, fire and water become air, and, by parting with the hot and fluid qualities, the same elements become earth.